Sanskrit: Vedic Sanskrit

 The Vedic Sanskrit found in the Ṛg-veda is distinctly more archaic than other Vedic texts, and in many respects, the Rigvedic language is notably more similar to those found in the archaic texts of Old Avestan Zoroastrian Gathas and Homer's Iliad and Odyssey.
-According to Stephanie W. Jamison and Joel P. Brereton – Indologists known for their translation of the Ṛg-veda – the Vedic Sanskrit literature "clearly inherited" from Indo-Iranian and Indo-European times the social structures such as the role of the poet and the priests, the patronage economy, the phrasal equations, and some of the poetic metres.
+According to Stephanie W. Jamison and Joel P. Brereton the Vedic Sanskrit literature "clearly inherited" from Indo-Iranian and Indo-European times the social structures such as the role of the poet and the priests, the patronage economy, the phrasal equations, and some of the poetic metres.
 (Note: An example of the shared phrasal equations is the dyáuṣ pitṛ́ in Vedic Sanskrit, from Proto-Indo-European *dyḗws ph₂tḗr, meaning "sky father".
 The Mycenaean Greek equivalent is Zeus Pater, which evolved to Jupiter in Latin.
 Equivalent "paternal Heaven" phrasal equation is found in many Indo-European languages.)
 While there are similarities, state Jamison and Brereton, there are also differences between Vedic Sanskrit, the Old Avestan, and the Mycenaean Greek literature.
-For example, unlike the Sanskrit similes in the Ṛg-veda, the Old Avestan Gathas lack simile entirely, and it is rare in the later version of the language.
-The Homerian Greek, like Ṛg-vedic Sanskrit, deploys simile extensively, but they are structurally very different.
+For example, simile is deployed extensively in the Sanskrit Ṛg-veda, whereas the Old Avestan Gathas lack simile entirely (and it is rare in later forms of the language); conversely, simile is common in Homeric Greek, but they are structurally very different to those in Ṛg-vedic Sanskrit.